MultiFair: Multimodal Balanced Fairness-Aware Medical Classification with Dual-Level Gradient Modulation: Experimental Analysis

 \textbf{Evaluation Metrics.} For predictive performance, we use the Area Under the Receiver Operating Characteristic Curve (AUC), along with the Equity-Scaled AUC (ES-AUC) \cite{luo2024harvard} which adjusts the conventional AUC by incorporating fairness considerations.
-We also consider other fairness evaluation metrics such as Demographic Parity Differnece (DPD) \cite{agarwal2018reductions,agarwal2019fair} and Difference in Equalized Odds (DeOdds) \cite{agarwal2018reductions}, whcih quantify disparities across sensitive groups.
+We also consider other fairness evaluation metrics such as Demographic Parity Difference (DPD) \cite{agarwal2018reductions,agarwal2019fair} and Difference in Equalized Odds (DeOdds) \cite{agarwal2018reductions}, which quantify disparities across sensitive groups.
+For DPD and DeOdds, predicted probabilities are binarized using a single global threshold shared across all demographic groups, which is fixed during evaluation (threshold = 0.5 in the implementation).
+Group-specific thresholds are not used to avoid artificially manipulating parity.